-See Advanced Placement course guidelines on page 15.
+See Advanced Placement course guidelines on page 9 and 19

 Advanced Placement United States History is a survey course designed to provide students with analytical skills and factual knowledge necessary to deal critically with the problems and materials presented by history.
 This class prepares students for college by making demands upon them equivalent to those made by full year introductory college courses.
 This course helps students develop the skills necessary to arrive at conclusions on the basis of an informed judgment, and trains them to present reasons and evidence clearly and persuasively in essay format.
 At the conclusion of the course students will take the Advanced Placement Exam from which there is the potential to earn college credit.
-(Substitutes for US History course; however AP students must still take the US History regents exam.)
+(Substitutes for US History course; however AP students must still take the US History Regents exam in June.)